fairfax-investment-group/.github/profile/README.md

 # Fairfax Investment Group GP

 Welcome to the Fairfax Investment Group GitHub account.
-We are a Virginia-based BetterInvesting investment group organized as a general partnership, bringing together minds from Finance, Mathematics, Computer Science, and Engineering to manage a $12,000 fundamental value-focused equity portfolio.
+We are a Virginia-based BetterInvesting (NAIC) investment group organized as a general partnership, bringing together minds from Finance, Mathematics, Computer Science, and Engineering to manage a $12,000 fundamental value-focused equity portfolio.
 On this GitHub account we host our research that range from stock pitches to backtesting investment strategies.

 ## What We Do